The equine eye is very sensitive, and even the slightest injury can result in blindness.

 Cornea, limbus, and sclera--The cornea is a very prominent, transparent, and physically strong tissue that supplies a large part of the eye's light-bending power.
 Light rays pass through the cornea to begin the visual process and are focused on the retina.

 The horse cornea has four layers.
 The outermost epithelium is a barrier to microbes and to the tears.
 The epithelium is attached to the stroma.
 The stroma constitutes approximately 90% of the corneal thickness and is mostly collagen (a fibrous protein).
 The next layer is Descemet's membrane, the basement membrane that's secreted by the inner corneal endothelium and produced throughout life.
-It is only about three red blood cells in thickness!
+It is only about six red blood cells in thickness!
 (The significance of this will become apparent in the upcoming article on corneal disease.)
 The innermost endothelium consists of only one cell layer, but it contains a little pump that drains water out of the cornea so it stays clear.
 Endothelial disease results in pump failure and corneal swelling.

 The cornea is one of the most sensitive tissues in the body.
 Corneal nerves are concentrated in the superficial (outer) cornea, with no nerves present in the Descemet's membrane.
 The average thickness of the middle of the cornea is approximately 1.0-1.5 millimeters.
 The peripheral horse cornea (the edge) is slightly thinner at 0.8 mm.